abgit/myfw/README.md

 **Template filters**

-All filters can be used in a template.
-Template engine supports [native filters](http://twig.sensiolabs.org/doc/filters/index.html) and myfw filters transparently.
+All filters available in myfilters library and [native twig filters](http://twig.sensiolabs.org/doc/filters/index.html) can be used in a template.

 ```
 native upper filter